NightKikko/OSINT-TOOL/readme.md

 ## ❗ DISCLAIMER
-This Tool is Not 100% Accurate so it can fail somtimes.
-Also this tool is made for educational and research purposes only, i do not assume any kind of responsibility for any imprope use of this tool.
+This rool is not 100% accurate so it can fail sometimes.
+Also this tool is made for educational and research purposes only, we do not assume any kind of responsibility for any imprope use of this tool.

 #  Credits